Kasey Studdard

-Kasey Studdard (born July 1, 1984) is a former American football offensive guard who played in the National Football League (NFL).
-The son of former Denver Broncos tackle Dave Studdard, he was drafted by the Texans in the sixth round (183rd overall) of the 2007 NFL Draft.
-He played college football at Texas.
+Kasey Studdard (born July 1, 1984) is an American former professional football offensive guard who played in the National Football League (NFL).
+The son of former Denver Broncos tackle Dave Studdard, he was selected by the Houston Texans in the sixth round (183rd overall) of the 2007 NFL draft.
+He played college football for the Texas Longhorns.

-High school years
+Early life

 Studdard attended Highlands Ranch High School in Highlands Ranch, Colorado, where he won four varsity letters in football, basketball, and track and field.
 In football, he was a four-year starter as an offensive and defensive lineman.
 He was a two-time All-District selection, a two-time All-County selection, and a two-time first-team All-State selection.

 As a sophomore, he was an All-League selection, and posted 75 tackles, four sacks, two fumble recoveries, and two blocked kicks.
 Studdard graduated from Highlands Ranch High School in 2002.
 Capping his high school career, he played in the 2002 U.S. Army All-American Bowl alongside future fellow Texas Longhorns Justin Blalock and Rodrique Wright.